Blog

 “I wish everyone would read, not to become writers or poets, but because no one can be enslaved” Gianni Rodari

-Reading opens our mind, connect with the world, let us feel free.
-When we read we make the words come to life to turn into our images and scenes.
+Reading opens our minds, connects us with the world, and makes us free.
+When we read, we make the words come to life and turn them into images and scenes.
 We are the directors of the stories we read.
-Reading will exceed thousands of borders.
+Reading will transcend thousands of borders.

-It is very important, therefore, to encourage children to read: Moms, Dads, Grandparents, Uncles, Educators and Teachers let’s join our forces to make it clear to our young readers they have the world in their pocket!
+Therefore, it is crucial to encourage children to read.
+Moms, Dads, Grandparents, Uncles, Educators, and Teachers, let’s join forces to make it clear to our young readers that they have the world in their pockets!

-Our era is made of great communication through the largest information systems.
-This whole written world, full of signs and images are perceived by our children as toddlers.
-How many times we found them to play pretend to read and write?
-They fantasize and invent stories over a book that they cannot still not manage to read yet?
+Our era is made of excellent communication through the most considerable information systems.
+This whole written world, which is full of signs and images, is perceived by our children as toddlers.
+How many times have we found them playing pretend to read and write?
+They fantasize and invent stories over a book they cannot read yet.

-The literary literacy, the ability to read, to understand and use written language, is one of the core competencies of the 21st century.
-Our task must be to keep stimulating children’s curiosity, putting them in contact with the book.
-The passion for reading must be cultivated at an early age, when the child has not yet learned to read and when playing is their main activity.
+Literary literacy, the ability to read, understand, and use written language, is one of the 21st-century core competencies.
+We must continue stimulating children’s curiosity and connecting them with the book.
+The passion for reading must be cultivated early, when the child has not yet learned to read, and when playing is their primary activity.

 READ ALSO: The Importance Of Play In Kids’ Life

-All children, from the time they are brought into the world, explore the environment through sight, hearing, touch, temperature, hearing and smell.
-The book, for the little ones, is a great tool that involves all the senses; a game to watch, browse, sniff and manipulate; a means to take fantastic trips.
-A book is a great tool for our little ones because it involves all the senses; it is a game to watch, browse, sniff and manipulate; a means to take fantastic trips.
+From the time they are brought into the world, all children explore the environment through sight, hearing, touch, temperature, hearing, and smell.
+For the little ones, the book is a great tool that involves all the senses: a game to watch, browse, sniff, and manipulate; a means to take fantastic trips.
+A book is an excellent tool for our little ones because it involves all the senses; it is a game to watch, browse, sniff, and manipulate, a means to take fantastic trips.

 An invitation to read for toddlers: Unreadable Books By Bruno Munari